Updated: 14th of June 2026 – Version 6.1.0

 § 8.1 Psychiatric hospital

 Court-ordered psychiatric treatment without confinement.
-Applies when: Mental illness is present, but the individual is cooperative and not an immediate danger.
+Applies when: Mental illness is present, but the person is cooperative and does not pose an immediate danger or has not yet committed a crime.

-Non-compliance with assigned psychiatric treatment or supervision plan transfered to closed psychiatric ward.
+Non-compliance with assigned psychiatric treatment or supervision plan transferred to a closed psychiatric ward.

 Mental condition poses a credible risk of self-harm or harm to others.